For inexperienced gardeners, a common mistake when growing lavender is overwatering.

 Winter and rainy seasons are times when air is humid and contains enough moisture on its own.

-Lavender grows naturally in a dry and arid environment.
+Lavender grows naturally in a dry environment.
 Watering is mostly not required in the fall and winter seasons.

 Lavender requires full sun exposure if you expect flowers to be in full bloom when the season approaches.